deBabbbe/CsUnitTestHelper/README.md

 Sets a env variable to value and sets it back to the value before, when disposed

+### TempSetAppSetting(string key, string value)

+Sets a AppSetting to value and sets it back to initial state, when disposed

 ### static bool IsInBetween(this int value, int min, int max)

 Checks if value is in between of min and max and logs message to console, if not